-A Defined Benefit Plan is a type of retirement plan.
+A Defined Benefit Pension Plan is a type of retirement plan.
 If you are self employed, implementing a Plan allows you to significantly reduce your taxes WHILE you fund your OWN retirement.
 While other retirement vehicles also may allow tax-advantage retirement funding, Defined Benefit Plans have much higher deductible limits.
 Here are ways you can benefit from a self employed Defined Benefit Plan:

 1. Massive deductible contributions: Self employed Defined Benefit Plans allow for deductible contributions of $100,000 to $250,000+ per year!

-2. Tax-deferred growth: Once contributed to a Defined Benefit Plan, asset growth is not taxed while in the Plan.
+2. Tax-deferred growth: Once contributed to a Defined Benefit Pension Plan, asset growth is not taxed while in the Plan.

 3. Continued deferral after retirement: Upon retirement, Defined Benefit assets can be rolled over to an IRA for continued tax-deferral.

 4. Add a 401(k) plan to increase the deduction: Defined Benefit Plans can be used in combination with a 401(k) Plan to provide additional tax deductions.

 5. Potentially double the deduction if your spouse is an employee: If the business owner's spouse also works for the business, the deduction could potentially double to $200,000 to $500,000+ per year!

 6. May reduce payroll taxes: Defined Benefit Plans provide larger benefits for a given level of wages than SEPs or 401(k) Plans.
 Since payroll taxes are a function of wages paid, a lower salary results in lower payroll taxes.

 In summary, a Defined Benefit Plan helps the self employed reduce income taxes, payroll taxes and quickly fund a retirement asset.
 For the high-income business owner, there may not be a better vehicle!